Best Wii U Games TechnoBuffalo 2021

 Mario Kart 8 offers up 30 different characters to choose from, which gives you a fair number of options without really going overboard.
 As you play, you'll be able to customize your karts, wheels, and gliders, giving you more control than ever over how your kart controls while racing.
 New antigravity tweaks add a layer of strategy to some courses, while others rely solely on your kart racing skills.
 Multiple is as excellent as ever, with up to 4-players supported locally and 12-players online.
 There are also several modes of play, and most of them are tons of fun, although battle mode ends up lacking any real personality.

 - Great gameplay mechanics

 - Online racing lacks key features like chat or invites

 Best Action: Bayonetta 2

-Hack and slash games just got more fun with the followup to the popular Bayonetta, with Bayonetta 2 on Wii U. This game takes place just a few months after the first installment.
+Hack and slash games just got more fun with the follow-up to the popular Bayonetta, with Bayonetta 2 on Wii U. This game takes place just a few months after the first installment.
 Bayonetta is Christmas shopping when angels attack the city.
-While she can handle this with the help of her friend Jeanne, a summoning goes wrong, and all hell starts to break loose.
+While she can handle this thanks to her friend Jeanne, a summoning goes wrong, and all hell starts to break loose.

 - Fantastic graphics

 - Awesome gameplay mechanics